losizm/grapple/README.md

   out.close()
 ```

-And, the parser iterates events as it chews through data in the underlying
+And, the parser iterates events as it chews through data in an underlying stream.
-stream.

 ```scala
 import JsonParser.Event